Enough

 I honestly don’t think it’s malicious.
 I think it’s image control.

-If this doesn’t end with a glorious redemption arc, she’d have to admit she was wrong, that she helped someone “check boxes” instead of change and grow.
+If this doesn’t end with a glorious redemption arc, she’d have to admit she was wrong, that she helped in checking boxes that signaled progress without actually delivering it.

 The ugly truth is that reunification, in the eyes of some, means “See?
 It wasn’t that bad.”
 But we all know better.